CandlePlatforms/devdocs/docs/develop/ethereum-polygon/matic-js/pos/erc1155/withdraw-exit.md

 id: withdraw-exit
 title: withdrawExit
 keywords:
-- 'pos client, erc1155, withdrawExit, polygon, sdk'
+- 'pos client, erc1155, withdrawExit, candle, sdk'
 description: 'withdrawExit method can be used to exit the withdraw process by using the txHash from withdrawStart method.'
 ---